 ScrumMaster Gets Fired

-Solution : The Scrum team needs a single, well formed, sequenced list of Product Backlog Items that allows them to focus on maximizing value delivery.
-Without it they can generate features that are never or rarely used, deliver features at the wrong time which sub-optimizes revenue, or become confused and disoriented and unable to deliver anything
+The Scrum Team needs a single, well-formed, sequenced list of Product Backlog Items that allows them to focus on maximizing value delivery.
+Without it they can generate features that are never or rarely used, deliver features at the wrong time which sub-optimizes revenue, or become confused and disoriented and unable to deliver anything.

-One of the more extreme ways to make this transparent is for the team work on low (lowest) value PBI's.
-In one instance the ScrumMaster asked the development team what they thought where the lowest value PBI's.
-Having the team pointing them out, ScrumMaster suggested the team take them into the next sprint.
+One of the more extreme ways to make this transparent is for the team work on low (lowest) value PBIs.
+In one instance the ScrumMaster asked the Development Team what they thought where the lowest value PBIs.
+Having the team pointing them out, ScrumMaster suggested the team take them into the next Sprint.
 The team worked on the PBIs during the sprint and presented them during the Sprint Review.
-Product Owner and Stakeholders where present, got furious, fired the ScrumMaster—but did however provide a ordered Product Backlog after this.
+Product Owner and Stakeholders where present, got furious, fired the ScrumMaster—but did however provide a ordered Product Backlogs after this.

 See also Sacrifice One Person.